sparshgupta121/sparshgupta121/README.md

 ## 🚀 Quick Overview

 - 🎓 Studying Computer Science Engineering at Chandigarh University
-- 💻 Web Developer with a passion for creating intuitive user experiences
+- 💻 Web Developer with a passion for creating Interactive user experiences
 - 🏆 Hackathon Enthusiast always ready for a coding challenge
 - 🌱 Constantly learning and exploring new technologies